Originally posted on Medium, 6 May, 2018

 For those of you who haven’t heard of bell hooks — she is an utterly pioneering feminist writer, author and social activist, and for many she has been the first intro into feminist theory.
 She focuses on the intersectionality of race, gender and capitalism, and her books are no less radical and thought-provoking now than they were when she first started writing in the 80s.

 She writes from a place of true, burning passion and pain about how the patriarchy impacts every aspect of our lives, from work to sexuality to family, and she does so whilst considering race and class at every stage.
 She even discusses how the patriarchy impacts men.
 For hooks, Feminism is for Everybody is the book she always wanted to have on hand when people told her that she wasn’t a feminist, that she wasn’t angry enough, or if they simply didn’t understand what she meant by feminism. (as an aside, I’ve yet to read a book by hooks that hasn’t truly touched me.
-I’d highly recommend reading anything you can find by her and having a poke around the amazing blog of the bell hooks institute).
+I’d highly recommend reading anything you can find by her!

 2.5.
 Dig Deep - Bell Hooks